Horror Hospital: Production

+Background

 After the success of his feature film debut Secrets of Sex (1969), an anthology sex film that flirted with horror themes, Antony Balch envisioned his second film as an out-and-out horror film and one with a continuous narrative.
 Location filming was undertaken in and around Knebworth House near Stevenage, Hertfordshire.

 Writing

 The script was written by Balch and his friend Alan Watson during the 1972 Cannes Film Festival, although the film's title was thought up before the plot.
 Among Watson's ideas for the Horror Hospital script was the lethal Rolls-Royce, with its giant blade that decapitated people as it drove by.

 Filming

 The film was shot during a four-week schedule beginning on 16 October 1972.
 Shooting was done at Merton Park (mainly the pop group scene), Battersea Town Hall (which provided the interiors of Brittlehurst Manor) and Knebworth House.

 The film's last night party on 11 November was compromised when Phoebe Shaw served cake that was laced with drugs.
 In his autobiography, Askwith wrote "I don’t know what she put in the cake but I ended up with a twenty stone electrician Roy, sitting on my lap telling me he thought he was in love with me."
 Only producer Richard Gordon managed to avoid eating the cake.